thiagosanches/gpt4all-flask-text-tagger-api/README.md

 # gpt4all-flask-text-tagger-api

 A small Python and Flask project that utilizes [GPT4All](https://gpt4all.io/index.html) to categorize text using tags.
 It provides a simple API for tagging text, making it easy to organize and categorize large volumes of text data with accuracy and efficiency.

-My idea is to use it on my personal notes tagging them automatically.
+My idea is to use it on my personal notes,  tagging them automatically.

 ### Usage